 The classic Queenslander is primarily defined by architecture that revolves around climate consideration.
 There are many types of Queenslanders, but they all share distinct characteristics, including:

-British colonial traditions had some influence on the adoption of extensive deep shading external verandas, which provide a refuge from the state’s rain deluges and extreme summer sun.
-They provide a unique multi-purpose space, often wrap around the house, and function as ‘breeze scoops’ to direct cooling natural ventilation throughout the house.
+British colonial traditions had some influence on the adoption of extensive deep shading external verandahs, which provide a refuge from the state’s rain deluges and extreme summer sun.
+They provide a unique multipurpose space, often wrap around the house, and function as ‘breeze scoops’ to direct natural ventilation throughout the house.

 Roofs are a large and visible external presence and traditionally steeply pitched.
 They are constructed of various materials including tiles and slate, but most often sheeted with corrugated iron, which is durable, lightweight, fire-resistant, and allows for high cooling ceilings below.